Monitoring ecological impacts in the Bois-Jean River, Wallonia (Belgium)

 The project focused on two small weirs located on private land near the border with France.
 Both structures were identified as key barriers in an otherwise largely connected tributary.

-One of the weirs (weir 2) was still used to supply water to private ponds, while the first structure (weir 1) functioned as a small crossing point to access the opposite riverbank.
-Through close collaboration with landowners, an agreement was reached: both structures could be removed on the condition that an alternative, ecologically designed water intake would be installed to maintain pond supply while restoring fish passage.
+One of the weirs (Weir 2) was still used to supply water to the private ponds, while the first structure (Weir 1) supported a small bridge providing access to the opposite riverbank.
+Through close collaboration with landowners, an agreement was reached to remove both structures, provided that an alternative, ecologically designed water intake would be installed to maintain pond water supply and ensure continued bridge access.
+The boulders from the dismantled weir were reused to reinforce the riverbank at the former barrier location, enhancing bank stability and reducing erosion risk.

 This solution illustrates how ecological restoration and local needs can be successfully reconciled through dialogue and integrated design.